tendermint/tendermint/docs/nodes/logging.md

 There are three log levels, `info`, `debug` and `error`.
 These can be configured either through the command line via  `tendermint start --log-level ""` or within the `config.toml` file.

+- `info` Info represents an informational message.
+It is used to show that modules have started, stopped and how they are functioning.
+- `debug` Debug is used to trace where a problem is coming from.
+- `error` Error represents something that has gone wrong.
+An error log can represent a potential problem that can lead to a node halt.

 ```toml
 # Output level for logging, including package level options
 log-level = "main:info,state:info,statesync:info,*:error"